Project 1: Nectar microbiomes impact on introgression in milkweed

-Project 2: Exploring the Genetic Origins of Floral Patterning in monkeyflowers (Mimulus)
+Project 2: The Genetic Origins of Floral Patterning in monkeyflowers (Mimulus)

 Using genomic analysis and mathematical modeling, including Turing instabilities, we explore how their genomes interact to produce new traits.
-This work sheds light on plant color pattern evolution and enhances our understanding of how genetic diversity and mathematical principles drive novel characteristics in nature.
+This work sheds light on plant color pattern evolution and enhances our understanding of the origin of novel traits in nature.

 Genetics and Sustainability of Traditional Taro Farming

 Our lab studies the population genetics of taro and how cultivation methods impact plant and soil microbiomes.
 In collaboration with anthropologists, we focus on traditional taro farming on Rurutu in French Polynesia.
 This project explores the sustainability of these ancient practices and their effects on genetic diversity and the soil microbiome, comparing traditional and modern methods.
-This project, by integrating biological and cultural perspectives, we aim to support sustainable agriculture, food security, and the preservation of indigenous knowledge, while highlighting the deep connections between human communities and their agricultural environments.
+This project, by integrating biological and cultural perspectives, aims to support sustainable agriculture and the preservation of indigenous knowledge.
+This project highlights the deep connections between human communities and their agricultural environments.

 Exploring Hybridization as a Driver of Rapid Adaptation in Poke Milkweed (Asclepias exaltata)